K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 3/16/2021

     1. Display key now toggles spectrum DOT and BAR mode until we do something with the empty popup window.
-    2. new #define SCREEN_WIDTH to reduce the size of several FFT storage arrays to only waht can be used.
+    2. New #define SCREEN_WIDTH to reduce the size of several FFT storage arrays to only what can be used.
+This is not fully tested yet and some instability has been observed.
-    2. Formatting the VFOA/B display (new format function in progress)
+    3. VFOA/B display now firnmatted with dot notation (new format function)

 ## 3/15/2021